Dodge D series: "The Dude"

 In August 1969, the "Dude Sport Trim Package" was released.
 This was essentially the D100 already in production, with an added black or white body-side "C" stripe decal; a Dodge Dude decal on the box at the rear marker lamps; tail lamp bezel trim; and dog dish hub caps with trim rings.
 The Dude's tailgate was unique, featuring a Dodge decal on a flat tailgate surface, without the typical tailgate's embossed logo.
 The Dudes were only offered in the 1970 and 1971 model years and only 1,500 to 2,000 Dudes were produced.
 Actor Don Knotts promoted The Dude in its marketing campaigns.

 Third generation (1972–93)

 A redesign of the D series for the 1972 model year introduced a more rounded look.
-This redesign, which lasted until 1980 with minor changes, included new features such as an independent front suspension and pocketed taillights (the distinctive reverse-on-top lights were recessed to .25 in to avoid damage in loading docks and confined spaces).
-Styling cues, such as the scalloped hood and rounded fenderwells, were similar to the rounded, smooth look of the 1971 Plymouth Satellite.
-These trucks were built with a considerable amount of galvanized steel to resist rust and corrosion, making them very durable.
+This redesign, which lasted until 1980 with minor changes, included new features such as a double-wishbone independent front suspension on 2WD models (replacing the leaf-sprung I-beam straight axle) and pocketed taillights (the distinctive reverse-on-top lights were recessed to .25 in to avoid damage in loading docks and confined spaces).
+Styling cues, such as the scalloped hood and rounded fender wells, were similar to the rounded, smooth look of the 1971 Plymouth Satellite.
+These trucks were built with a considerable amount of galvanized steel to resist corrosion, making them very durable.
+Some other changes included a redesigned interior with recessed gauges, larger pedals and glove box, standard foot-operated parking brake, longer wheelbases (by up to 5 inches), larger brakes, and on Sweptline models, a bed floor with no exposed bolts as well as an optional tool storage box.
+For the first time, air conditioning and cruise control were optional.
+Trim levels included Custom, Adventurer, Adventurer Sport, and Adventurer SE.